 The DG03 features a reasonably large and clearly separated display.
-It has a backlight which allows to read the displayed data in darkness.
+It has a backlight that allows reading the displayed data in darkness.

 Navigation on the DG03 is handled with three buttons.
-They allow to get and use the different menus and choices that the software offers.
-A number of divers mentioned that they found the navigation cumbersome and not very intuitive.
-The reality is that it takes a while to get used to the navigation but it’s not like one couldn’t master it.
+They allow you to get and use the different menus and choices that the software offers.
+Several divers mentioned that they found the navigation cumbersome and not very intuitive.
+The reality is that it takes a while to get used to the navigation, but it’s not like one couldn’t master it.

 The DG03 comes with all the audible and visual alarms you would expect from a modern dive computer: